 Depending on the size and scale of the piano you can choose different stretches.
-For the temperament octave and midrange you can choose a 4:2 octave or a compromise between a 4:2 octave and 6:3 octave or between a 2:1 octave and 4:2 octave.
+For the temperament octave and midrange you can choose a 4:2 octave, a compromise between a 4:2 octave and 6:3 octave or between a 2:1 octave and 4:2 octave.
 For the bass, 6:3, 8:4 and 10:5 octave sizes are available.
-For the treble a 4:1 size might be suitable for most pianos.
+For the treble a 4:1 octave size might be suitable for most pianos.
 But in case you prefer the last octave to be single octaves you can choose 2:1 octaves.
 For a wider stretch in high treble you can select 4:2 octaves.

 There is also a special stretch for small pianos like spinets which will tune the bass section all 6:3 octaves.

 Besides the default Equal Temperament, PiaTune comes loaded with a select number of unequal temperaments.
-The provided temperaments are, 1/3 Meantone, 1/4 Meantone, 1/5 Meantone, 1/6 Meantone, 2/7 Meantone, D’Alembert Well, Just, Kirnberger-III, Mersenne, Neidhardt 1, Neidhardt 1732, Pythagorean, Rameau, Valotti, Werckmeister-III and Young.
+The provided temperaments are, 1/3 Meantone, 1/4 Meantone, 1/5 Meantone, 1/6 Meantone, 2/7 Meantone, D’Alembert Well, Just, Kirnberger-III, Mersenne, Neidhardt 1, Neidhardt 1732, Pythagorean, Rameau, Valotti, Werckmeister-III, Young1 and Young2.
 You can add other unequal temperaments though the Temperament screen.
 Just enter the cent offsets of your temperament with A at zero offset.
 Also it is possible to transpose the temperament to other notes than the default note C.

 When you activate the Overpull feature, the note frequency is briefly measured and an over pull value is calculated based on the over pull percentages you have set and the note being tuned.
 There are three over pull percentages that can be set, bass, midrange and treble.